marcozenere/XAI_Survey_Generator/README.md

 # XAI_Survey_Generator

-Python code for generating a XAI Survey Template with the respect to the user needs
+Jupyter notebook written in Python for generating a XAI Survey Template with the respect to the user needs.

+The folder 'Script' contains the same program in python script fashion.